TL;DR

 Recommended output structure

-A clean markdown matrix with citation tags, followed by an insights block (patterns, gaps, risks) of 200-300 words.
-Keep visual decoration minimal — this is a working document, not a pitch slide.
+A clean markdown matrix with a citation tag in every cell, followed by an insights block (patterns, gaps, risks) of 200-300 words.
+Keep visual decoration minimal.
+This is a working document, not a pitch slide.
+If you used Gemini, export the table straight to Sheets so the refresh date and per-cell source live in columns you can sort.

 How to check the output

-- Click into 30% of cells at random and verify against the source URL.
+- Click into 30% of cells at random and verify each against its source URL.

-- Have a competitor’s customer (if you can find one) sanity-check the row about their tool.
+- If you can reach a competitor’s actual customer, have them sanity-check the row about their tool.

 Common mistakes

-- Letting the model fill in pricing or feature gaps with plausible-sounding guesses.
+- Letting the model fill pricing or feature gaps with plausible guesses instead of writing

-- Comparing across dimensions that do not matter to your actual buyer.
+[not in notes]. - Comparing on dimensions that do not matter to your actual buyer.

-- Building a matrix that flatters your product instead of revealing real gaps.
+- Building a matrix that flatters your product instead of exposing real gaps.

-- No refresh cadence — last quarter’s matrix is already wrong.
+- No refresh cadence, so last quarter’s matrix is already wrong on at least one price.

-Turn the matrix into a living document with a refresh date.
-After every won or lost deal, log which row mattered.
-Use that to prune low-signal dimensions and add new ones the buyer actually asks about.
+Turn the matrix into a living document with a refresh date in the header.
+After every won or lost deal, log which row actually decided it.
+Use that record to prune low-signal dimensions and add the ones buyers keep asking about.
+A 6-row matrix the buyer cares about beats a 20-row one nobody reads.

 FAQ

 - How many competitors is too many?
 3-5 for a sales battlecard, 6-10 for a strategy memo.
-More than 10 dilutes signal.
+Past 10, the signal dilutes and nobody scans the whole grid.

 - Should I include indirect competitors?
 Yes, in a separate section.
-Buyers compare against alternatives you may not consider direct rivals.
+Buyers compare against alternatives (spreadsheets, in-house builds, doing nothing) that you may not treat as direct rivals.

-- How do I avoid bias toward my product?
-Have someone outside marketing fill in your column first.
+- How do I avoid bias toward my own product?
+Have someone outside marketing fill in your column first, before they see how competitors are described.

 - Can I publish the matrix?
-Only after legal review — even citing public sources can attract complaints.
+Only after legal review.
+Even citing public sources can attract complaints, and a misattributed feature claim is the kind of thing competitors escalate.

 Related

-Pair this with competitor analysis AI workflows, competitor feature matrix AI, and product positioning prompts.
+Pair this with competitor analysis AI workflows, the competitor feature matrix AI build, and a competitor content teardown for the marketing-message angle.